 - Chatting about topics that are not considered appropriate for all age groups (3rd grade to 8th grade).
 Chat should be used to play and learn with other players.
 However, Adventure Academy is not a place to discuss personal topics such as family turmoil and self-harm.

 - If you are in crisis, please reach out to the proper resources for support.
 To speak with someone at the National Suicide Prevention Lifeline, please dial: 1-800-273-8255, or visit http://www.suicidepreventionlifeline.org.

 Our Chat system utilizes automated content-filters which are especially strict when it detects words and phrases that may violate our Chat rules.
 Repeated attempts to communicate filtered chat, or attempts to bypass the filter will result in a player having their Chat restricted by a Community Moderator.

 Depending on the severity of the violation and prior chat history, a player’s Chat may be restricted at the discretion of moderators during play time.
 We also reserve the right to adjust Chat privileges to Limited Chat, or No Chat.
-Under special circumstances, we may also request parents contact us regarding their child's Chat violation and status.
+Under special circumstances, we may also request parents and caregivers contact us regarding their child's Chat violation and status.